Colangelo College of Business

 The Colangelo College of Business is a Christian business school for servant leaders and innovation based upon ethics, purpose and stakeholder integration to help communities prosper and flourish.

-Explore our bachelor’s and master’s business degrees to find what is right for you.
+Choose from our bachelor's, master's and minor degrees to find a program that is right for you:

 About Jerry Colangelo